cscosu/ctf-writeups/2021/google_ctf/hexagon/README.md

 I saved the output to a file so that I could refer to it while reversing the `check_flag` function.

-Luckily the logic was not too complicated and could be replicated in Python without too much hassle (script in `solve.py`).
-I used Z3 to solve the constraints and got this:
+Luckily the logic wasn't too complicated and could be replicated in Python without too much hassle.
+Remember how each `hex` function had two branches?
+It turns out each branch condition was determined by a constant, so no matter what we typed, the control flow stayed the same.

+This also made it easier to encode constraints with Z3, which was how I solved
+it:

 ```
 $ python3 solve.py